AaltoSciComp/cheatsheets/README.rst

 In production, these are always being updated.

-Developed at Aalto University, contact: Richard Darst
+Developed at Aalto University, contact: Richard Darst.
+Feel free to contact if you would like the Google Drive masters for making your own versions.